Azure/azure-sdk-for-java/sdk/communication/azure-communication-chat/README.md

 chatThreadClient.addMembers(addChatParticipantsOptions);
 ```

-#### Remove chat thread member
+#### Remove participant

-Use `removeMember` method to remove chat thread member from the chat thread identified by chatThreadId.
+Use `removeParticipant` method to remove a participant from the chat thread identified by chatThreadId.
 `user` is the CommunicationUser you've created.

 <!-- embedme ./src/samples/java/com/azure/communication/chat/ReadmeSamples.java#L251-L251 -->